 - Post-menopause.
 It’s common knowledge that the hot flashes often experienced in the course of menopause can impede sleep, but hormone-related sleep disturbances can continue after menopause too.
 The lifestyle adjustments outlined above might help.

 At-Home Care Company provides at home care Ames and the surrounding area can count on, and we can help with senior sleep issues in a number of ways.
-Reach out to us at 515-292-2650 to request a free in-home assessment to learn more about how to care for aging parents.
+Reach out to us at 515-292-2650 to request a free in-home assessment and to learn more about how to care for aging parents.
 And visit our Service Area page to find out if our personalized home care services for seniors are available in your area.